agnihotriketan/MultilingualDemo/README.md

 When we implement globalization, it is important to follow standard design guidelines .
 Because each culture may utilize different size of the screen.

-We may take care [No absolute positioning of controls, Use fluid layout with forms, No absolute size of controls, Try to arrange controls in a table].
+> We may take care
+1. No absolute positioning of controls
+2. Use fluid layout with forms
+3. No absolute size of controls
+4. Try to arrange controls in a table].